marceldobehere/goofy-media-front/README.md

 * [X] Post deletion
 * [X] Comment deletion
 * [X] Delete user and all user data
-* [X] Short Links including metadata for embedding on other sites
+* [X] Short Links including metadata for embedding on other sites using OpenGraph
 * [X] Seeing who liked your post
 * [X] Showing Display Names for Following and Followers
 * [X] Converting :emojis: in Posts and comments